Jehovah's Witnesses

 Jehovah's Witness - But we were here first.

-Christian - I was here before you came and sent away the couple with whom I was having a conversation.
+Christian - I was here before you came and sent away the two with whom I was having a conversation.
 I am not going anywhere until they return to resume our conversation.

-The Jehovah's Witness will eventually move, along with their poster, leaving you to continue to share the Gospel with the passersby who have gathered.
+The Jehovah's Witness will eventually move, along with his poster, leaving you to continue to share the Gospel with the passersby who have gathered.